ElucidataInc/ElMaven/docs/IntroductiontoElMAVENUI.rst

          * *Intensity Weight*: Adjust slider to set weight for group intensity in group rank calculation.

-         * *dRT Weight*: Adjust slider to set weight for RT difference in group rank calculation.
+         * *dRT Weight*: Adjust slider to set weight for retention time difference in group rank calculation.
 The slider is disabled if Consider Retention Time is unchecked.

 Sample Upload
 -------------